peter-tanner/BlackboardScraper-Mod/README.md

 For units that like to have long folder/file names, you may find PDF readers or other applications fail to open the files and will promptly crash with no explanation.
 This is because the full path of the downloaded asset is longer than the system max filepath length (260 characters on windows, 1016 characters on macOS, 4096 on most linux distros).

 Fix: move the file somewhere with a shorter path (like your Desktop, or Documents), or rename the files/folders after they have been downloaded to something less long.

+Some directories and files may not be accessible on Windows since it may contain illegal characters such as ':'.
+I personally run it using WSL.